 There is no question that the word gori has an objectifying and demeaning connotation in such instances.
 This is because of the negative depiction of white women in pornographic films and Hollywood movies.
-If an Indian Man is staring at you like you are the porn star he grew up with as a teen and he starts talking to his friends about you, the gori, it most certainly is not endearing but rather objectifying.
+If an Indian man is staring at you like you are the porn star he grew up with as a teen and he starts talking to his friends about you, the gori, it most certainly is not endearing but rather objectifying.

 Even many Indian songs use the word gori as a reference to fair skinned Indian women.
 The use of the word gori in this instance is objectifying a woman's beauty.
 So how is this any less derogatory?
 I guess the word beautiful or fair skinned woman doesn't have the same appeal in a rap song.

 Having experienced the not so endearing connotations of gori, it is a word that I prefer not to associate with or even use myself.
-Especially when there are so many more adjectives that could be used such as Australian or even English, perhaps Caucasian or even beautiful if that is what the speaker truly means.
-There is simply no need to call me a gori wife when I am merely a wife.
-Or the gori, when you could refer to me as Caucasian or even just use the words fair skinned.
-So why would you even use gori unless it was intentionally derogatory?
+Especially when there are so many more adjectives that could be used that aren't disrespectful, such as Australian, English, perhaps Caucasian, fair skinned, or even beautiful if that is what the speaker truly means.
+Though that is most likely not the true intention hence why the use of the term gori.

 Who else refuses to identify with such a word?